JohnPaulinePineda/Portfolio_Project_43/docs/index.md

 Specific objectives are given as follows:

-* Obtain an optimal subset of observations and predictors by conducting data quality assessment and feature selection, excluding cases or variables noted with irregularities and applying preprocessing operations most suitable for the downstream analysis
+* Obtain an optimal subset of observations and descriptors by conducting data quality assessment and feature selection, excluding cases or variables noted with irregularities and applying preprocessing operations most suitable for the downstream analysis

 * Develop multiple clustering models with optimized hyperparameters in terms of the number of clusters through through internal resampling validation